1) Develop “Breast Awareness.”

 Breast awareness is about knowing how your breasts normally look and feel – and paying close attention if something seems off.
+A reported 40% of diagnosed breast cancers are detected by women who feel a lump.
 If you notice any changes, even if they seem minor, it’s important to consult a health professional.
 Red flags include:

 - a lump, hard knot, or thickening inside the breast or underarm area